arunsah10/Utility-Billing-System/README.md

    }
    ```

-2. **Add Admin Details**: Insert the following document into the `adminDetails` collection in your MongoDB database:
+2. **Add Admin Details**: Insert the following document into the `admin details` collection in your MongoDB database:
    ```json
    {
      "_id": {